badewanne89/moveez/README.md

 	+ add a deployment slot "test" for testing

 ### Credentials
-You also need to define credentials for github named "github" (ideally via Blue Ocean "add pipeline").
+You need to define some credentials for the pipeline to work:
+- For github named `github` (ideally via Blue Ocean "add pipeline").
-Furthermore you need to define credentials for dockerhub named "dockerhub".
+- Furthermore you need to define credentials for dockerhub named `dockerhub`.
+- For the production database access named `moveez_db_prod`.

 # Database
 As already stated we are using MongoDB as our database.
 Our test databases are running on mlabs.com, our production database runs locally with docker.